GoodNightBuddy/cars-list/README.md

 ### Just a test project
-All functionallity related to the tsk.
-Cod structure and cleaness not the best, but I had limited execution time.
+All functionallity related to the task.
+Code structure and cleaness not the best, but I had limited execution time.

 For the first time it fetched data from [API](https://cars-list.onrender.com/).
-After saving it to local storage.
+After saving to local storage.

 > Project buit via **node** version **18.12.1**.